e-ucm/xapi-seriousgames/README.md

 ### 5.2.1. selected

-The player selected an option in an alternative.
+The player selects an option in an alternative.

 * `value` is the identifier of the selected option.